MayBGames/babbling-on/README.md

 I'd love to hear what you think - good or bad!
 Feel free to comment on open issues, open your own issues, fork the repo, make changes you'd like to see, and send pull requests!

-Thanks, and I hope this repo helps you wrap your head around [Babylon.js](https://www.babylonjs.com/)! :metal:
+Thanks, and I hope this repo helps you wrap your head around [Babylon.js](https://www.babylonjs.com/) and game dev in general! :metal: